VT: Say ‘Hi’ to Kippling.

-As for kids, schools should have set up shifts, shortened classes, let up some online learning but preserved what they can as safely as possible, starting early, running late and paying teachers for their horrible risk and hiring vets to teach where other teachers opt out, which is their right.
+As for kids, schools should have set up shifts, shortened classes, let up some online learning but preserved what they can as safely as possible, starting early, running late and paying teachers for their horrible risk and hiring vets to teach were other teachers opt-out, which is their right.

 If they want to know how to do this, I am glad to help Read below:

 By John Reinan Star Tribune